America on its 244th birthday: Dark skies, canceled parades, but also new hope

 Despite all the country has gone through this year, he believes there remains something to celebrate.

-“Everything feels really strained right now,” said Chappelear, who is chairman of the Nebraska Federation of Young Republicans.
+“Everything feels really strained right now,” said Chappelear, who recently completed a term as chairman of the Nebraska Federation of Young Republicans.
 “But people are trying to make it work, and I think there will be meaningful change.
 I like the national conversation that the protests started.
 With social media, too many people only see what their own people think.
 But as a millennial, I think changing the guard, with new, fresh blood in leadership, would go a long way toward cooling down tempers.”

 In the wake of nationwide protests against police violence, Americans have become somewhat more optimistic about the country’s future, though a plurality still say life will be worse for people in the next generations, according to a new Pew Research poll.
 Though 71 percent of Americans said they feel angry about the state of the country — and 66 percent are fearful — the survey found an uptick in optimism since last fall.